riverodc/riverodc/README.md

-- 👋 Hi, I’m @riverodc
+- 👋 Hi, I’m DanielCampo
 - 👀 I’m interested in have a good time programing whit good friends
 - 🌱 I’m currently learning JavaScript, React and Angular
 - 💞️ I’m looking to collaborate on movile apps